 SCOTT FRANCES: Expressing Architecture & Interiors

-Photographer Scott Frances returns to PSPF after a sell-out workshop the past two years to conduct a much-acclaimed architecture and interiors workshop.
+Photographer Scott Frances returns to PSPF after sell-out classes the past three years to conduct a much-acclaimed architecture and interiors workshop.

 Whether you are a professional or enthusiast architectural photographer this course will have plenty to offer you.
 We will explore shooting commercial and residential buildings and interiors in both day and evening.
 The one constant being that we will never use supplemental lighting.
 I never do, and you never will again (okay, I cheat sometimes when I have to shoot with talent in the image).

 We will talk technique, shoot on location, critique one another, then do it again, and again.
 We will also discuss the marketplace, how to build your business, how to produce estimates, and how to get fairly paid for your time and talent (hint: The more an image is used the more valuable it is and the more you should be compensated).

 In a perfect world you will bring a full frame Canon body and will have either or both of their 17mm and 24mm tilt-shift lenses.
 A sturdy tripod that can shoot from at least 24-72″ high is also a requirement, and a geared head is highly recommended.
 Attendees will have the option of borrowing Canon and other camera company gear at the festival as well.
 If you do not use Canon I may not know how to operate your camera but as long as you do we will be fine.

 Bring your laptop.
 My personal preference is to shoot tethered to the computer via Canon Capture, then I use Adobe Raw processor, then Adobe Photoshop.
 You may be more comfortable using Capture One and or Lightroom and that’s fine.
 Although my work is heavily post-production driven I am not a retoucher (I pay someone to do that), and this will not be a Photoshop course.